-Stuffed acorn squash, with farro, sausage, and cheese, plus apples and dried cherries, is a delicious mix of sweet and savory.
+This stuffed acorn squash recipe filled with farro, sausage, tender apples, dried cherries, and melty cheddar is a delicious mix of sweet and savory.
 It’s a fall favorite!

-Why you’ll love it: Stuffed squash is so flavorful and nutritious fall side dish or light meal.
-It looks impressive, too.
+Why you’ll love it: stuffed acorn squash is a flavorful and nutritious fall side dish or light meal.
+It looks impressive, too!